MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/11/devtools-131.md

 <!-- Go to Settings > Experiments to enable or disable any experiments you choose. -->

-Previously, the "Enable webhint", "Show issues in Elements", and "Open source files in Visual Studio Code" experiments that were enabled by default could not be disabled, even after unchecking them on the **Settings > Experiments** page and reloading DevTools.
-This is now fixed and you can disable these experiments.
+Previously, the following experiments that were enabled by default couldn't be disabled, even after clearing their checkboxes in the **Settings > Experiments** page and reloading DevTools:
+* **Enable webhint**
+* **Show issues in Elements**
+* **Open source files in Visual Studio Code**

+This is now fixed, and you can disable these experiments.

 <!-- ====================================================================== -->